danielrempel/USBIRReceiver/Readme.md

-USBIRReceiver — a physical device to receive IR NEC commands from remote control and configurable host software to run commands upon receiving configured codes.
+USBIRReceiver — an Atmega8L-based USB device to receive IR NEC commands from remote control and configurable host software to run commands upon receiving configured codes.